Mewar University

-Mewar University India is a university in Chittorgarh, Rajasthan, India.
+Mewar University is a state-private autonomous university in Chittorgarh, Rajasthan, India.

-Overview
+About

 Mewar University is promoted by the Mewar Education Society (MES).
 It is controlled by a Board of Management, constituted by the MES, which is headed by Chairperson Dr. Ashok Kumar Gadiya.

 It is an autonomous body set up by the Government of Rajasthan.

-The campus is located 25 km away from the city of Chittorgarh, in the vicinity of the Aravali mountain range.
-It covers 30 acres.
-There is accommodation for around 3000 students, with sports facilities and a gymnasium.
+The campus is located 25km away from the city of Chittorgarh, in the vicinity of the Aravali moutain range.
+It covers a vast area of 30 acres.
+There is accommodation for around 3000 students, with sports facilities for students, Hostel of top-notch facilities, Mess with good food, Gymnasium, Secured with 500+ CCTV cameras, Clean and Green Campus and a Hospital with very good medical facilities.
+Mewar University is also accredited with "A" by NAAC.

-Academic programmes
+Academic Programmes

 The university offers a range of undergraduate, postgraduate, diploma and doctoral programmes through the following faculties and schools: